MarinaShmovganets/lighthouse/docs/configuration.md

 The groups property controls how to visually group audits within a category.
 For example, this is what enables the grouped rendering of metrics and accessibility audits in the report.

-**Note: logic to display audit groups is required in the report renderer.
+**Note: The report-renderer has display logic that's hardcoded to specific audit group names.
 Adding arbitrary groups without additional rendering logic may not perform as expected.**

 #### Example
 ```js